Shaker Style at CountrysideBy Bailiegh Basham · June 10, 2019

 Shaker style lacks extravagant ornamentation and lends itself to practically any home.
 Function and proportion is valued over fashion and form, though most Shaker furniture is actually quite beautiful.
 Typically, pulls and knobs are made of wood and either stained to match or contrast with the rest of the solid wood item in question.

 Primary colors are often associated with this style as is a lack of anything metal, plastic, or mass produced.
+Frequent features of Shaker style include splayed feet/legs and ladder back chairs.
+Ladder back, or “slat back” chairs weren’t invented by Shakers, but they made them a quintessential piece of American furniture.

 When did Shaker style become popular?

-The first examples of Shaker furniture in the Unites States were seen in the early 19th Century.
+The first examples of Shaker furniture in the United States were seen in the early 19th Century.
 This style has actually inspired many modern artists and furniture makers and is often blended with contemporary style.
 A serious resurgence of Shaker furniture occured in the 1960s with rush seats and ladder back chairs.
 Elements of that era have continued to influence furniture styles until the present.

 Where were the Shakers?